phalcon-orphanage/docs/en/contributions.md

 ## Bug Report Checklist
 - Make sure you are using the latest released version of Phalcon before submitting a bug report.
 Bugs in versions older than the latest released one will not be addressed by the core team.
 - If you have found a bug, it is essential to add relevant information to reproduce it.
 Being able to reproduce a bug greatly reduces the time to investigate and fix it.
 This information should come in the form of a script, small application, or even a failing test.
 Please check [Submit Reproducible Test][srt] for more information.
-- As part of your report, please include additional information such as the OS, PHP version, Phalcon version, web server, memory etc.
+- As part of your report, please include additional informations such as the OS, PHP version, Phalcon version, web server, memory etc.
 - If you're submitting a [Segmentation Fault][segfault] error, we would require a backtrace.
-Please check [Generating a Backtrace](#bug-report-generating-backtrace) for more information.
+Please check [Generating a Backtrace](#bug-report-generating-backtrace) for more informations.

 <a name='bug-report-generating-backtrace'></a>
 ### Generating a backtrace